Jonas-Bellemans/portfolio-react/README.md

 When you are done with the setup, you should host your website online.
 We highly recommend to read through the [Deploying on Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.

+### Setup git correctly for deployent
+1. Run the command in project folder `git remote add origin <url>`, with the URL of your repository on GitHub. <br/>
+**IMPORTANT**: the remote must be called `origin`.
+Otherwise deployment will fail! ~ https://github.com/tschaub/gh-pages/issues/192#issuecomment-442307068
+2. Run the command `npm install --save-dev gh-pages`
+3. Run the `npm run build`.
+4. Run the command `npm run deploy`.
+5. Change the branch in GitHub where you deploy see the image below.
+Under Source must be gh-pages branch

 #### Configuring GitHub Actions
 - Using the Personal Access Token you placed in the `.env` file earlier create a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `OPEN_SOURCE_TOKEN` where the value matches the token value from the `.env` file in your local workspace.
 - When you are done with the configuration, we highly recommend to read through the [Github Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.